-In recent years, technology has advanced considerably, and with it, simulation software has also progressed significantly.
+In recent years, technology has advanced considerably, and with it, firearms training simulation software has also progressed significantly.
 For the military and law enforcement sectors, this has proved to be a powerful tool to harness when it comes to training personnel in a cost-effective and efficient way.

 It’s well-known that real-life combat simply can’t compare with a traditional training environment.
 Remaining calm in a firefight while making wise decisions and knowing how to effectively communicate with others is never going to be easy.